manicprone/joint-kit/README.md

 <br />

-Naturally, this is not a realistic way one would utilize the Joint Lib in an application.
+However, this is not a realistic way one would utilize the Joint Lib in an application.
 Rather, only the "specs" for each operation would be defined in your application code (thus creating a method library), and the "inputs" would be generated on-the-fly by the users of the application.

 <br />